This healthy chicken casserole is the perfect balance of nutritious and low fat, but comforting and tasty.

 - 2 celery sticks, thickly sliced

-- 605g pack chicken thigh fillets, without skin
+- 605g pack chicken thigh fillets

-- 1tbsp plain flour
+- 1 tbsp plain flour

 - 500g new potatoes, quartered

-- leaves from 2 rosemary sprigs and 2 thyme sprigs
+- Leaves from 2 rosemary sprigs and 2 thyme sprigs

-- 600ml stock, made from a stock cube
+- 600ml stock

-- 2tbsp cornflour
+- 2 tbsp cornflour

 - 410g can butter beans, drained

-- crusty wholegrain or seeded bread, to serve
+- Crusty wholegrain or seeded bread, to serve

-Toss the chicken in the flour, add to the pan and cook until lightly browned.
+- Toss the chicken in the flour, add to the pan and cook until lightly browned.
 Then add the potatoes, rosemary, thyme and stock.
 Heat until simmering, cover and cook in the oven for 45 mins.

-Mix the cornflour with 4tbsp water to make a paste.
+- Mix the cornflour with 4 tbsp water to make a paste.
 Stir into the casserole and then add the beans and cook for another 10 mins.
 Serve with chunks of bread.